Remote monitoring for patients with chronic conditions in the Midlands

 with the capacity protected within their roles, to talk to patients about the positive impact remote monitoring could have on their physical health and emotional well-being while providing the context for the rationale of using technology in this way.

-“These colleagues work closely with frontline practitioners and as ‘virtual ward ambassadors’ they are on hand to offer the opportunity to any patient who wants to be cared for in this way while providing the vital administrative support.”
+“These colleagues work closely with frontline practitioners and as ‘virtual ward ambassadors’ they are on hand to offer the opportunity to any patient who wants to be cared for in this way while providing vital administrative support.”

 Irene Valero-Sanchez, Consultant Respiratory Physician and Clinical Lead for Integrated Care, University Hospitals of Leicester